MintMCP

 Core Features

-Bifrost's dual MCP client/server architecture enables advanced routing patterns—it can act as both consumer and provider simultaneously.
+Bifrost's dual MCP client/server architecture enables advanced routing patterns, letting it act as both consumer and provider simultaneously.
 The stateless security model keeps control on the client side, preventing unauthorized operations without centralized policy databases.

 Key Capabilities